 The Business School and UNSW rankings

-- Ranked 10th in the world for Accounting and Finance.
-In Business and Management, UNSW Business School (which includes the Australian Graduate School of Management (AGSM)) was ranked 22nd in the world, and 31 in Economics and Econometrics in the world under the 2018 QS World University Rankings.
+- Ranked 1st in Australia and 10th in the world for Accounting and Finance.
+In Business and Management, UNSW Business School (which includes the Australian Graduate School of Management (AGSM)) was ranked 22nd in the world, and 31st in Economics and Econometrics worldwide in the 2018 QS World University Rankings.

 - No.1 for excellence in teaching and learning* - Australian Federal Government

-- In the Australian Federal Government Excellence in Research for Australia (ERA) 2012, UNSW ranked well above world standard by receiving the highest possible scores in the major fields of Accounting, Auditing and Accountability, Banking, Finance and Investment, Business and Management, and Marketing in 2012.
-We also scored equal 2nd (ERA) in Economics with highest possible score in the fields of research of Econometrics.
+- In the Australian Federal Government Excellence in Research for Australia (ERA) 2015, UNSW received the highest possible scores in the major fields of Accounting, Auditing and Accountability, Banking, Finance and Investment, Economics, and Business and Management.

-- Ranked equal 1st internationally in Auditing research, 9th in Management Accounting and 12th overall with no other Australian institution being represented in the Top 20 institutions overall.
-(World of Accounting research, Brigham Young University) 2013
+- Ranked 1st internationally in Auditing research, 6th in Management Accounting and 4th overall.
+(World of Accounting research, Brigham Young University 2017)

 - UNSW is recognised as the Australian university with the strongest links to industry, reflecting its focus on real-world research and innovative research partnerships.
-In 2013 UNSW received $13.2 million in Linkage Project grants from the
+In 2017 UNSW received $56.2 million in funding from the Australian Research Council (ARC).

 *DEST Learning and Teaching Performance

-- Partnership between UNSW and SJTU to provide reciprocal exchange places for a combined total of 40 students every year from each institution over a period of five years to capture new opportunities for students interested in pursuing studies in China
+- A partnership between UNSW and SJTU to provide reciprocal exchange places for a combined total of 40 students every year from each institution over a period of five years to capture new opportunities for students interested in pursuing studies in China.

 - UNSW is the #1 institution attended by Australian startup founders.